 Prevention of Gynaecomastia

-- Avoid the use of illicit or recreational drugs, such as anabolic steroids, androgens, amphetamines, marijuana, or heroin.
+- Avoid using illicit or recreational drugs, such as anabolic steroids, androgens, amphetamines, marijuana, or heroin.

 - Avoid alcohol consumption.